White scores 3 TDs, No. 2 Georgia dominates No. 8 Hogs 37-0

 Stetson Bennett filled in for Daniels and passed for only 72 yards as the Bulldogs relied on their running game and top-rated defense to beat Arkansas (4-1, 1-1).

+The matchup of top-10 SEC teams turned into a statement game for Georgia.

+“I think we know how good we are,” Bennett said.
+“I think we know what it takes to be that good every week.”

-Georgia, leading the nation in total defense and scoring defense following last week’s 62-0 win at Vanderbilt, held Arkansas to 10 first downs and 156 yards.
+Georgia, leading the nation in total defense and scoring defense after last week’s 62-0 win at Vanderbilt, held Arkansas to 10 first downs and 156 yards.
+Linebacker Nakobe Deanand defensive tackle Devonte Wyatt each had 1 1/2 sacks.

-The Bulldogs rushed for 273 yards while continuing their committee approach at running back.
-James Cook had 87 yards on 12 carries.
-Kenny McIntosh had 57 yards.
-Kendall Milton ran for 48 yards, including a 1-yard touchdown.

-White had scoring runs of 3 and 15 yards.
-He finished with 68 yards on 16 carries.
+The last time Georgia recorded back-to-back shutouts in SEC games was in 1980, its last national championship season.

+Georgia coach Kirby Smart said he understood the significance of the consecutive conference shutouts.

+“I don’t want to simplify this, but they just whipped us physically,” Pittman said.
+“We couldn’t block them and we couldn’t get off blocks for much of the day.”

+Georgia stuck to the run as Arkansas aligned its defense with extra defensive backs.

-Georgia stretched its lead to 21-0 when Dan Jackson blocked Reid Bauer’s punt and White fell on the ball in the end zone.
+Georgia stretched its lead to 21-0 when walk-on defensive back Dan Jackson blocked Reid Bauer’s punt and White fell on the ball in the end zone.

-Daniels was in uniform, but he missed his second game of the season after testing the injury in pregame warmups.
-An oblique injury kept Daniels out of the Bulldogs’ 56-7 win over UAB on Sept.
-11.

 Jack Podlesny kicked field goals of 46, 30 and 37 yards.
 Cam Little was wide right from 37 yards in the second quarter for the Razorbacks.